in Man of Steel, both of Superman’s dads are Robin Hoods

 - Last week’s Private Eye

 - A wireless mouse and keyboard for the little Mac under the telly

 Oh, and the dog’s just popped up now*

 And that’s just on the surface of the sofa.
 If you count the stuff that’s concealed between the cushions that I’m not supposed to know about there’s a superb collection of biscuit crumbs and about £1.73 in change and a scrunched up Green and Black’s wrapper and it’s about time someone came clean about that.

-What’s that fancy thing in front of Boehner?
+What’s that fancy thing in front of Boehner?the president.

 The Super Bowl is the one time a year I actually watch any American Football, unless you count watching Friday night lights on TV (great series BTW, need to get hold of season 2).
 It’s a huge event not equalled by much else, especially for a colloquial sport with very little foothold anywhere out of the USA.
 There are other sports huge in their own country but with little appeal anywhere else - AFL and Gaelic football spring to mind - I guess it’s to do with the fact that it’s an American sport and it is quite simply huge there.